 At the beginning of each iteration, conditions are signaled and threads released, so they can copy the global simplex to their local simplices, with which they perform their respective operations.
 When threads are released, local simplices are coherent copies of the global simplex.
-At each iteration and depending on the result of the RVT, one thread is marked as valid whereas the remaining are marked as invalid.
-Also at each iteration, process p copies the local simplex of the valid thread to the global simplex, which might require waiting for the completion of the thread.
+At each iteration and depending on the result of the RVT, one thread is marked as valid and the remaining ones as invalid.
+Also at each iteration, process p copies the local simplex of the valid thread to the global simplex, which might require waiting for its completion.